 Iceland’s campsites are equipped for all types of camper

-Iceland's campsites are very well organised.
-Weather you are renting a car in Iceland and tent camping or hiring a plush motorhome.
-The majority of campgrounds will cater for all your needs.
+Iceland's campsites are very well organized.
+Whether you are renting a car in Iceland and tent camping or hiring a plush motorhome.
+The majority of campgrounds will cater to all your needs.

-For those travelling by motorhome there will be designated areas to park up and recharge batteries.
+For those traveling by motorhome, there will be designated areas to park up and recharge batteries.
 You will also be able to simply and easily replenish water tanks and empty waste.
-You can make use of outdoor cooking areas as well as the indoor facilities.
+You can make use of outdoor cooking areas as well as indoor facilities.
 Camping is easy in Iceland!

 Many campsites lie within Iceland’s national parks so the views are nearly always excellent.
 And there is a nice camaraderie at the campsites.
 You will often meet likeminded locals and visitors and share stories and travel tips.